nick-van-h/cutlistcalculator/README.md

 - 6x 120 plank cut to 1x 90 (@ 6x 4 = 24) + 2x 120 plank cut to 2x 60 (@ 2x 2.5 = 5) -> Total price 29
 - And everything in between

-What is the most optimal combination?

-### Aglorithm

-There are three ways to calculate cutlist:
+To calculate optimal cutlist following methods are used:
-- Minimize waste: Sort possible list by rest length
+- Minimize waste: Sort list of possible cuts by smallest rest length
-- Big lengths first: Sort by biggest required length
+- Big lengths first: Sort list of possible cuts by biggest required lengths first
-- Minimum price per used length: Sort by cost price per unit based on actual used length
+- Minimum price per used length: Sort list of possible cuts by cost price per unit based on actual used length

-This program returns the cheapest option available.
+Results of these methods are compared and cheapest option is returned.

 ## Usage
 The program reads an input JSON file with the required lengths + quantities and available base material + unit price, calculates the most cost efficient cutlist and outputs to another JSON file.